Learn how to make beautifully painted wood signs using a vinyl stencil you can cut on your Cricut!

 Get my free customized wood sign vinyl stencils templates and cut files

 I’d love to see your custom wood signs, and all the other fun ideas you come up with to use these!
-If you make one, please share a photo in our Facebook group, email it to me at [email protected], or tag me on social media with #jennifermaker.
+If you make one, please share a photo in our Facebook group or tag me on social media with #jennifermaker.